chenyangh/al-folio/_pages/about.md

 ## Hello there,

 My name is Chenyang Huang, a Ph.D. student from the University of Alberta.
-My interests mainly lie in the field of machine laerning and its application to natural language process.
-Currently, I am focusing on the research of parallel generation.
-The goal is to efficiently capture target dependencies during training and inference.
+My interests mainly lie in the field of machine learing and its application to natural language process.
+Currently, I am focusing on the research of parallel generation, where I aim at developping methods with efficient dependency modeling.